ajay-dhangar/algo/java/Palindrome_number.md

 ## Approach

-(rev = rev * 10 + x % 10; and x = x / 10;)
+rev = rev * 10 + (x % 10);

+This expression shifts the current value of rev one decimal place to the left by multiplying it by 10.
+The last digit of x is extracted using x % 10 (modulus operation).
+The last digit is then added to rev.
-//Modulo operator (%) is used to extract the last digit of the number.
-// division (/) is used to remove the last digit of the number.
+Modulo operator (%) is used to extract the last digit of the number. division (/) is used to remove the last digit of the number.
-//Palindrome property: A number is a palindrome if it reads the same forward and backward.
+Palindrome property: A number is a palindrome if it reads the same forward and backward.

 ### Steps: